 (besides calling the appropriated error handler).

-executes the contents of the standard input (stdin
+dofile executes the contents of the standard input (stdin).

 If there is any error executing the file,